gtca/chame/README.md

 <img src="./docs/img/chame_logo.svg" data-canonical-src="./docs/img/chame_logo.svg" width="700"/>

+> `chame` is work in progress.
+Active contributions via code or feedback are welcome.

 `chame` stands for a _chromatin analysis module_.
 It is being developed as a Python library for working with genomic ranges and chromatin accessibility in the [`scverse`](https://scverse.org/) ecosystem.

 [Documentation](https://gtca.github.io/chame) | [Examples](https://gtca.github.io/chame/examples/)